CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - User Interface Design is a digital field, which includes responsibility for cooperation and work with developers or code.

 #### Please list some points that an application should fulfill to have good UX.
+1. Design Should Concentrate on User Experience:
+Graphics, layout, text, and interactive elements work in synergy to present the user with an experience, not just present them with information.
+2. Websites Are Scanned, Not Read:
+It is a must that your website is scannable because people do not read websites, they scan them.
+Infographics and visuals have become the way for anyone trying to convey instructions or data.
+3. Users Want Clarity and Simplicity:
+Don’t make it difficult to find action buttons.
+Visually focus attention on the main button versus a bunch of buttons on the home page.
+4. Common Design Elements Versus Creativity:
+When design elements are common elsewhere, don’t reinvent them by becoming creative with new UI patterns.
+Making users think too hard to figure out your UI interface is not what you want.
+5. Know the Audience:
+You must have a good idea of who the audience is for the intended website or app before you create it.
+When you’ve identified your audience, remember to incorporate their feedback into your design.
+Considering end user’s actionable feedback is significantly valuable.
+6. Visual Hierarchy:
+When putting the most important elements on the interface, highlight them so that users focus on them.
+7. User Experience Qualities:
+- Useful – Content should be original and fulfill a need
+- Usable – Site must be easy to find
+- Desirable – Design elements bring about emotion and appreciation
+- Findable – Content needs to be locatable and navigable offsite and onsite
+- Accessible – Content needs to be accessible to people with disabilities
+- Credible – Users must believe and trust what you tell them.

 #### What is XML, XSLT, DTD?
+**XML:**<br />
+eXtensible Markup Language (XML) is a generic markup language specified by the W3C, similar to HTML.
+Moreover, HTML is a presentation language, whereas XML is a data-description language.
+This means, unlike other markup languages, XML is not predefined so you must define your own tags.
+XML tags resemble HTML tags, but XML is much more flexible because it lets users define their own tags.
+In this way XML acts like a meta-language—that is, it can be used to define other languages, such as RSS.
+The primary purpose of the language is the sharing of data across different systems, such as the Internet.
+There are many languages based on XML; Some examples are XHTML, MathML, SVG, XUL, XBL, RSS, and RDF.
+You can also create your own.
+This means that XML has far broader applications than just the Web.
+For example, Web services can use XML to exchange requests and responses.

+**XSLT:**<br />
+Extensible Stylesheet Language Transformations (XSLT) is an XML-based language used, in conjunction with specialized processing software, for the transformation of XML documents.
+Although the process is referred to as "transformation," the original document is not changed; rather, a new XML document is created based on the content of an existing document.
+Then, the new document may be serialized (output) by the processor in standard XML syntax or in another format, such as HTML or plain text.
+XSLT is most often used to convert data between different XML schemas or to convert XML data into web pages or PDF documents.

+**DTD:**<br />
+Document Type Declaration.
+In HTML, the doctype is the required ```<!DOCTYPE html>``` preamble found at the top of all documents.
+Its sole purpose is to prevent a browser from switching into so-called “quirks mode” when rendering a document.
+DOCTYPEs are required for legacy reasons.
+When omitted, browsers tend to use a different rendering mode that is incompatible with some specifications.
+Including the DOCTYPE in a document ensures that the browser makes a best-effort attempt at following the relevant specifications.

 #### What is the difference between HTML and XML?
+**HTML:**<br />
+- HTML (Hypertext Markup Language) is the markup language for constructing web pages.
+The markup commands employed in the web-based content signifies structure of the document and its layout to the browser.
+- HTML is predefined markup language
+- Purpose of the language: Presentation of the data

+**XML:**<br />
+- XML (Extensible Markup Language) is a language that enables a user to define a representation of data or data structure where values are assigned in each field in the structure.
+- Provides a framework for specifying markup languages
+- Purpose of the language: Transfer of information

+**Key Differences Between XML and HTML:**<br />
+1. XML is a text-based markup language which has the self-describing structure and can effectively define another markup language.
+On the other hand, HTML is a predefined markup language and has a limited capability.
+2. XML provides logical structuring of the document while HTML structure is predefined where “head” and “body” tags are used.
+3. When it comes to language type HTML is case insensitive.
+As against, XML is case sensitive.
+4. HTML was designed with the emphasis on the presentational features of the data.
+In contrast, XML is data specific where the data storage and transfer was the prior concern.
+5. XML does not permit any mistake if there are some errors in the code it could not be parsed.
+Inversely, in HTML small errors can be neglected.
+6. Whitespaces in XML are used for a specific use as XML considers every single character.
+On the contrary, HTML can ignore the whitespaces.
+7. The tags in XML are mandatory to be closed, whereas in HTML an open tag can also work completely fine.
+8. Nesting in XML should be done correctly, it has a big importance in XML syntax.
+Conversely, HTML does not care much about nesting.

 ### Javascript